 The 75 Rockefeller Plaza tower is owned by a company connected to the family of Mohamed Al Fayed, 79, the Egyptian businessman who once owned Britain’s Harrods Ltd. The entity will retain ownership of the tower, the person said.

 The transaction hasn’t yet been completed and there are certain conditions that have yet to be met, according to another person with knowledge of the negotiations who asked not to be identified because of the transaction’s private nature.

 Edmund Tagliaferri, an RXR spokesman, declined to comment on the deal.
 Al Fayed also declined to comment, according to Kate Lovell, his spokeswoman, as did Nicholas Derasmo, a spokesman for Cushman & Wakefield, the brokerage for the seller.

 Leasing the entire property to RXR for 99 years enables the Al Fayed entity to hold onto the building and receive steady income from RXR while someone else takes on the cost and risk of modernizing the building, said Harbert, whose company does business with RXR.

-The 630,000-square-foot tower at 75 Rockefeller, the youngest building at the Rockefeller Center complex, is entirely leased by Time Warner Inc. (TWX) The media company moved out when the Time Warner Center near Columbus Circle was completed in the early 2000s, and sublet the building, including leases to Warner Music Group and NBC Universal.
+The 630,000-square-foot tower at 75 Rockefeller, the youngest building at the Rockefeller Center complex, is entirely leased by Time Warner Inc. (TWX:US) The media company moved out when the Time Warner Center near Columbus Circle was completed in the early 2000s, and sublet the building, including leases to Warner Music Group and NBC Universal.